-- 1. Warning read Operator's Manual before operating the machine. - Warning wear eye and ear protection when operating the machine. - 2.
-Throttle - Move lever forward to increase engine speed; back to idle. - 3.
-Warning roll-over hazard. - Do not operate on slopes greater than 15 degrees. - 4.
-Warning thrown object hazard. - Keep bystanders away from the machine when operating. - 5.
-Warning entanglement hazard. - Keep all guards in place while engine is running. - 6.
-Choke
+1. Warning - read Operator's Manual before operating the machine.

+Warning - wear eye and ear protection when operating the machine.

+- 2. Warning roll-over hazard. - Do not operate on slopes greater than 15 degrees. - 3.
+Warning thrown object hazard. - Keep bystanders away from the machine when operating. - 4.
+Warning entanglement hazard. - Keep all guards in place while engine is running.